 LexisNexis is one of the world’s top research content providers to the legal, business, law enforcement, government, and corporate industries.
-Their sister company, LexisNexis Risk Solutions has agreed to pay more than $1.2 million to female employees in management due to the U.S. Labor Department’s allegations that they were paid less than their male counterparts.
+Their sister company, LexisNexis Risk Solutions has agreed to pay more than $1.2 million to female employees in management due to the U.S. Labor Department’s allegations that they were subject to gender discrimination.
 This includes 185 affected female employees in the Alpharetta office as well as 26 female employees at the Boca Raton location.
 The company has also agreed to pay an additional $45,000 in salary adjustments to women at the Boca Raton operation.

 The settlement comes three and a half years after the investigations were initiated.
 Two separate investigations had been conducted by the US Department of Labor’s Office of Federal Contract Compliance Programs.
 They found that pay discrepancies had affected 211 women total.
 The allegations did not arise from a particular employee complaint, but rather from LexisNexis providing pay transparency information to the DOL.
 Upon review, the information appeared to violate Executive Order 11246 – which requires pay transparency and prohibits discrimination based on race, color, religion, sex, sexual orientation, national origin or gender identity by government contractors (which LexisNexis happens to be).
 In 2015 and 2016, the company had “millions of dollars in federal contracts with the U.S. Departments of Homeland Security, Justice, Transportation and Labor, and the Office of Personnel Management and the General Services Administration”.
 “It is unlawful for federal contractors to discriminate in pay on the basis of sex,” said Acting OFCCP Director Thomas M. Dowd.
 “Through this settlement, the affected class members will be compensated for their losses.
 We are pleased that the contractor worked cooperatively with us and has agreed to review and revise pay policies and procedures as necessary.”